17 May 3 Tricks to Keep Your Brain Young & Fresh

 Learn a BRAND new skill

 By brand new, we mean pursuing something that is truly outside of every frame of reference you know.
 If you are primarily behind a computer, learn how to make leather bags with your hands; if you are a technical person, learn how to write calligraphy and if you are a mechanic, do a drama-course in improvisation.
 We don’t mean to stereotype (and chances are that many people can do and enjoy all of the above), but we wish to illustrate that you should really try doing something you have never even considered before; such as an origami-class.
 You may be surprised how much you enjoy it, and – even if you don’t – your flexible mind will thank you.

 This can be a fun way to involve your colleagues or friends, and rattle everyone’s tin-heads for a day: make 3 or 4 rules, of words / phrases / names / actions that should be swopped for the whole day.
 If someone forgets to do it, they have to put money into the flip-bottle.
 It can be anything: you can swop names, must walk backwards between desks, sit on the floor before you talk, or use your mouse with your left hand.
 You can also play opposite day, where you should always say the opposite of what you mean.
 These silly ‘rules’ may make your day a little bit more inconvenient, but at the end of it, your flip-bottle can reward everyone with some after-work drinks.

-For more advanced, long-term habits to strengthen & flex your mind, why not schedule a free discovery call using the form below to learn more about how we can help.
+For more advanced, long-term habits to strengthen & flex your mind, why not schedule a free discovery call to learn more about how I can help.